Managing a Cluster

 The cluster console Nodes tab

-The Nodes information pane contains general node information:
+The Nodes pane contains general node information:

 • Use the External IP Address when making ssh connections to the node.